What do I do when I separate?

 What is family dispute resolution and what is a Section 60I Certificate?

-The Family Law Act requires that parents who cannot agree about the child’s parenting arrangements attend family dispute resolution (often referred to as mediation) and obtain a Section 60I Certificate before applying to the Court for parenting orders.
+The Family Law Act requires that parents who cannot agree about their child’s parenting arrangements attend family dispute resolution (often referred to as mediation) and obtain a Section 60I Certificate before applying to the Court for parenting orders.

 At mediation, the parents will discuss and attempt to reach an agreement in relation to the child’s parenting arrangements with the assistance of a mediator.